-This annual report contains express or implied forward-looking statements that involve substantial risks and uncertainties.
-In some cases, you can identify forward-looking statements by the words "may," "might," "could," "would," "should," "expect," "intend," "plan," "objective," "anticipate," "believe," "estimate," "predict," "potential," "continue," "ongoing," or the negative of these terms, or other comparable terminology intended to identify statements about the future.
+This Annual Report contains express or implied forward-looking statements that involve substantial risks and uncertainties.
+In some cases, you can identify forward-looking statements by the words "may," "might," "will," "could," "would," "should," "expect," "intend," "plan," "objective," "anticipate," "believe," "estimate," "predict," "potential," "continue," "ongoing," or the negative of these terms, or other comparable terminology intended to identify statements about the future.
 These statements involve known and unknown risks, uncertainties and other important factors that may cause our actual results, levels of activity, performance or achievements to be materially different from the information expressed or implied by these forward-looking statements.
-The forward-looking statements and opinions contained in this annual report are based upon information available to our management as of the date of this annual report and, while we believe such information forms a reasonable basis for such statements, such information may be limited or incomplete, and our statements should not be read to indicate that we have conducted an exhaustive inquiry into, or review of, all potentially available relevant information.
-Forward-looking statements contained in this annual report include, but are not limited to, statements about:
+The forward-looking statements and opinions contained in this Annual Report are based upon information available to our management as of the date of this Annual Report and, while we believe such information forms a reasonable basis for such statements, such information may be limited or incomplete, and our statements should not be read to indicate that we have conducted an exhaustive inquiry into, or review of, all potentially available relevant information.
+Forward-looking statements contained in this Annual Report include, but are not limited to, statements about:

-- the success, cost and timing of our product development activities and clinical trials; - the timing, scope or likelihood of regulatory filings and approvals, including timing of Investigational New Drug Application and Biological License Application filings for our current and future product candidates, and final U.S. Food and Drug Administration, European Medicines Agency, United Kingdom Medicines and Healthcare products Regulatory Agency or other foreign regulatory authority approval of our current and future product candidates; - our ability to develop and advance our current and future product candidates and programs into, and successfully complete, clinical trials; - our ability to establish future or maintain current collaborations or strategic relationships or obtain additional funding; - the rate and degree of market acceptance and clinical utility of our current and future product candidates; - our expectations surrounding the payments we expect to receive pursuant to the AstraZeneca License Agreement; - the ability and willingness of our third-party collaborators to continue research and development activities relating to our product candidates; - our and our collaborators' ability to obtain, maintain, defend and enforce our intellectual property protection for our product candidates, and the scope of such protection; - our manufacturing, commercialization and marketing capabilities and strategy; - future agreements with third parties in connection with the commercialization of our product candidates and any other approved products; - regulatory developments in the United States and foreign countries; - competitive companies, technologies and our industry and the success of competing therapies that are or may become available; - our ability to attract and retain key scientific or management personnel; - our ability to obtain funding for our operations, including funding necessary to complete further development and commercialization of our product candidates; - the accuracy of our estimates of our annual total addressable markets, future revenue, expenses, capital requirements and needs for additional financing; - our expectations about market trends; - our ability to overcome the challenges posed by the COVID-19 pandemic to the conduct of our business; and our expectations regarding the period during which we qualify as an emerging growth company under the Jumpstart Our Business Startups Act of 2012, as amended.
+- the success, cost and timing of our product development activities and clinical trials; - the timing, scope or likelihood of regulatory filings and approvals, including timing of Investigational New Drug Application and Biological License Application filings for our current and future product candidates, and final U.S. Food and Drug Administration, European Medicines Agency, United Kingdom Medicines and Healthcare products Regulatory Agency or other foreign regulatory authority approval of our current and future product candidates; - our ability to develop and advance our current and future product candidates and programs into, and successfully complete, clinical trials: - our ability to establish future or maintain current collaborations or strategic relationships or obtain additional funding; - the rate and degree of market acceptance and clinical utility of our current and future product candidates; - any expectations surrounding the payments we could potentially receive pursuant to the AstraZeneca License Agreement; - the ability and willingness of our third-party collaborators to continue research and development activities relating to our product candidates: - our and our collaborators' ability to obtain, maintain, defend and enforce our intellectual property protection for our product candidates, and the scope of such protection; - our manufacturing, commercialization and marketing capabilities and strategy; - future agreements with third parties in connection with the commercialization of our product candidates and any other approved products; - regulatory developments in the United States and foreign countries; - competitive companies, technologies and our industry and the success of competing therapies that are or may become available; - our ability to attract and retain key scientific or management personnel; - our ability to obtain funding for our operations, including funding necessary to complete further development and commercialization of our product candidates; - the accuracy of our estimates of our annual total addressable markets, future revenue, expenses, capital requirements and needs for additional financing; - our expectations about market trends;